HDArgentina/HDArgentina.github.io/pages/timeline.md

 ---
-title: Timeline
+title: Línea del tiempo
 layout: timeline
 permalink: /timeline.html
 # a timeline visualization will be added below the content in this file
 ---

-## Collection Timeline
+## La colección en orden cronológico